Sun rising over the city of Broken Hill in Outback NSW

 The legendary outback city of Broken Hill is rich with history, a vibrant artistic community and cast of colourful characters.
 Discover amazing galleries, famous sculptures, cool cafes, palatial federation heritage and towering mining landmarks in Australia’s first heritage-listed city.

 Learn about the city’s fascinating history on the Broken Hill Heritage Walk Tour.
-A stroll down Argent Street reveals many great shops, galleries, restaurants and cafes including The Palace Hotel.
+A stroll down Argent Street reveals many great shops, galleries and historic buildings such as the magnificent 1905 Trades Hall, as well as restaurants and cafes including The Palace Hotel.
 You might recognise this iconic hotel from the cult Australian movie The Adventures of Priscilla, Queen of the Desert.

 Albert Kersten Mining and Mineral Museum offers a hands-on insight into the science of geology and mining.
 See artefacts from the city’s mining history and almost 2,000 specimens, including an impressive 42kg silver nugget, and learn the story of the Royal Flying Doctors Service and the vital work they continue to do.